Schedule: Note subject to change!!

 The draws shall not be seeded.

 All singles matches shall be the best of 3 Tiebreak Sets.
-All doubles match formats shall be an 6-game set with a 7-Point Tiebreak at 5 games all.
+All doubles match formats shall be a 8-game set with a 7-Point Tiebreak at 8 games all No-ad Scoring.

 The team line-up for each Team Match must be submitted to the Tournament Committee prior to the Team Match at a time to be determined by the Tournament Committee.
 No changes to the team line-up may be made except for illness, injury, or personal circumstances and are subject to the approval of the Tournament Committee.
 A player, for reason of illness, injury or personal circumstances, who does not play their a match or retires from a match is eligible to play a subsequent match on the same day.